 Redeeming Rewards with Ultimate Rewards Transfer Partners

-One of the most useful ways to redeem Chase Ultimate Rewards points is transfer them to hotel and airline partners, at a 1:1 ratio.
+One of the most useful ways to redeem Chase Ultimate Rewards points is to transfer them to hotel and airline partners, at a 1:1 ratio.

 Airline transfer partners include Southwest, United, and Singapore Airlines: